Want your email campaigns to shine and get your audience clicking? Then let’s talk about email design.

 In a more sophisticated scenario, you could create entirely different subject lines based on your subscribers past behaviors.

 For example, if you know your customer has previously bought a shampoo for curly hair or a special hair dye, you could reference their type or hair color in the email subject line.

-Our data suggests that adding personalization to your subject lines could help you increase your open rate by approximately 0.5 percentage point.
-But as always, you’ll want to test this and see if it’s going to deliver similar (or better) results with your target audience.
+While personalizing email subject lines is a best practice, you’ll want to test this and see if it’s going to deliver positive results to your target audience.

 Finally, we’ve got the preheader text aka the snippet text.

-Our data shows that messages with preheaders have average open rates of around 29%.
-That’s almost 7% more than emails without preheaders.
-Yet surprisingly, only 11% of messages have one.
+Our data shows that messages with preheaders have average open rates of around 32.95%.
+That’s over 7% more than emails without preheaders.
+Yet surprisingly, only 34.23% of messages have one.